Isla Espíritu Santo

 Isla Espíritu Santo is an uninhabited island in the Gulf of California, off the Mexican state of Baja California Sur.
 It is separated from Isla Partida by a narrow canal.

 Together, the islands are part of La Paz Municipality and are both a short boat trip from La Paz on the Baja California Peninsula.

-There was human presence of the island already about 9,000 years ago.
+The earliest evidence of human presence on the island dates to about 9,000 years ago.

 Geography and geology

 Isla Espriritu Santo is located in the Sea of Cortez (Gulf of California), about 26 km to its southern tip from the port city of La Paz, Mexico.
 Together with its sister island Isla Partida, the islands are a rock formation created by a series of violent earthquakes and volcanic activity.
 As such, volcanic ash and lava make up the majority of their geologic composition.
 With fairly straight high ridges and low valleys, the islands resemble a horizontal rainbow with earthy tones.
 Espiritu has a land area of 80.763 sqkm, and its highest elevation is 562 m.
 Partida has a land area of 15.495 km, and its highest elevation is 282 m At its Northern edge, Espiritu is divided from Partida by a narrow strait.
 At certain times with the right tide, the strait is shallow enough to wade across.
 By itself, Espíritu is the twelfth largest island in Mexico.
 There are a number of smaller islets that accompany the two main islands, of which only four are named.
 They are Isla Lobos, Isla Ballena, Isla Gallo and Isla Gallina.
 The islands also contain a handful of beautiful white sandy beaches, complemented by pristine aquamarine waters and sheer bluffs.